Power and Violence: Just a Difference of Grades?

 Mediation

-According to Byung-Chul Han in What is power, the difference between tyranny and power is the degree of mediation.
+According to Byung-Chul Han in What is Power, the difference between tyranny and power is the degree of mediation.
 At the highest level of mediation, power and freedom coincide.
 In this case, power would be most stable and recognized by almost everyone.
-Bare violence, on the other hand, lacks any mediation, it wants to erase the otherness completely.
+Bare violence, on the other hand, lacks any mediation, it wants to erase the otherness.

 Power of the majority